 © Nyul | Dreamstime.com

 While yoga is one of the most commonly accepted natural therapies and has been shown in previous studies to treat unexplained fatigue, many kinds of yoga are impossible for patients suffering from chronic fatigue syndrome.
-A new study has found that a simple yoga program, consisting of isometric, seated yoga postures significantly decreases fatigue in patients who don’t get better with standard treatment alone.
+A study conducted in 2014 found that a simple yoga program consisting of isometric, seated yoga postures significantly decreased fatigue in patients who didn’t get better with standard treatment alone.

 Download this expert FREE guide, Chronic Fatigue and Low Energy: Diet, exercise, sleep, and stress reduction advice to boost your vitality.

 Learn how to boost your energy with improved diet, sleep, and exercise.

 Acknowledging that conventional chronic fatigue syndrome treatment leaves many patients with persistent fatigue and that yoga has been found to be an effective natural treatment for unexplained fatigue, a group of researchers from two Japanese universities hypothesized that yoga is effective in improving fatigue in patients with chronic fatigue syndrome.

 First, however, they wanted to find the best type of yoga for alleviating fatigue rather than exacerbating it.
 They chose isometric yoga after doing research and interviewing trained yoga instructors.

 Isometric yoga differs from more traditional and popular forms of yoga in several ways.